-Stony Brook University Hospital has received the American Heart Association’s Get With The Guidelines®-Heart Failure Gold Plus Quality Achievement Award.
-The award, received for the second consecutive year, recognizes the hospital’s commitment to ensuring heart failure patients receive the most appropriate treatment according to nationally recognized, research-based guidelines founded in the latest scientific evidence.
+Stony Brook University Hospital has received the American Heart Association’s Gold Plus Get With The Guidelines®-Heart Failure Quality Achievement Award.
+The Gold Plus award — received for the third consecutive year — recognizes the hospital’s commitment to ensuring heart failure patients receive the most appropriate treatment according to nationally recognized, research-based guidelines founded in the latest scientific evidence.
 The goal is speeding recovery and reducing hospital readmissions for heart failure patients.

 • Helping patients live healthier lives